Sunica Design logo

 The Dongpo Hat, named after the famous poet Su Dongpo, featured a square design with two layers and extended corners on each side.
 As Su Dongpo’s influence grew, other officials began to imitate his style, donning short-brimmed, high-crowned hats.

-The Chengzi Hat was a style created by Cheng Yi, a famous theorist of Neo-Confucianism.
+The Chengzi Hat was a kind of silk hat created by Cheng Yi, a famous theorist of Neo-Confucianism.
 Similarly, the Wen Gong Hat was invented by Wen Gong (also called Sima Guang), a successful historian and politician.

 The silk hats Daoist priests wore were called the Xiantao Hat because they looked like peaches and Xiantao means “peach from the Daoism heaven” in Chinese.
 The popularity of Daosim increased the trend of Xiantao Hat among scholars and their fans.